 Snacks are lifesavers for vegan travelers.

 Let's start with the fundamentals.
-Nothing beats fresh fruit when it comes to the healthy and tasty travel snack.
+Nothing beats fresh fruit when it comes to a healthy and tasty travel snack.

 Best fruits for travel: